tbarbette/retina-expe/README.md

 This repository contains the scripts to run an experiment of the [Retina](https://github.com/stanford-esrg/retina) paper.

+A video showing this experiment running on CloudLab is available at https://youtu.be/cRYmYW9MF0o .
+The video is not self-sufficient to run the experiment yourself, it is a companion to these instructions.

 For most experiments we used a TAP on the Stanford traffic.
 For the Figure 6 experiment we used 2 machines in a client/server scenario, and a third machine acting as a TAP between those machines.
 That machine runs Retina and competitors and will be referenced as the "DUT".

 The experiment manager is [NPF](https://github.com/tbarbette/npf), allowing to easily deploy the scripts over a cluster, and re-run experiments for multiple points and variables.
 In this experiment we will, as in the paper, augment the offered HTTP load and see how competing solutions perform.